primer3-org/primer3/README.txt

 the weight defaults to 1.0.
 The alignment scoring system used is the same as for calculating complementarity among oligos (e.g.
 PRIMER_SELF_ANY), except for the handling of IUB/IUPAC ambiguity codes (discussed below).

 The remainder of an entry contains the sequence as lines following the id line up until a line starting with '>' or the end of the file.
 Whitespace and newlines are ignored.
 Characters 'A', 'T', 'G', 'C', 'a', 't', 'g', 'c' and IUB/IUPAC 'ambiguity' codes ('R, 'Y', 'K', 'M', 'S', 'W', 'N', including lower case) are retained.
+For technical reasons the length of the sequence must be >= 3.
+Of course, sequences of length < 10 or so are probably useless, but will be accepted without complaint.

 WARNING: always set PRIMER_LIB_AMBIGUITY_CODES_CONSENSUS=0 if any sequence in the library contains strings of 'N's: